A reconstruction of the leak

 Evidence blocks

-The supporting material is cleaner when grouped as exhibits.
+The supporting material becomes clearer when it is grouped into exhibits.

 Memory residues Canonical